MetzinAround/practical-classroom-workshop/course/fork.md

 Now that have your own repository, you'll have to modify the `title` and `descriptions` fields in `_config.yml`.

+```yaml
+title: <NAME OF YOUR COURSE>
+description: <DESCRIPTION OF YOUR COURSE>
+```

+![gify-test](https://i.imgur.com/BbSxkPE.gif)

+Steps:
 1. Go to the repository.
 2. Click on Files.
 3. Find the `_config.yml`.
 Click on it.
 4. Edit it with  in GitLab by using the built in WebIDE or the edit button.
 In both cases, once you make the edit you can commit the changes by entering a commit message and clicking **Commit changes**.
 Use the target branch as `main`.

-1. Go to the repository.
-2. Click on Files.
-3. Find the `_config.yml`.
-Click on it.
-4. Edit it with  in GitLab by using the built in WebIDE or the edit button.
-In both cases, once you make the edit you can commit the changes by entering a commit message and clicking **Commit changes**.
-Use the target branch as `main`.

-```yaml
-title: <NAME OF YOUR COURSE>
-description: <DESCRIPTION OF YOUR COURSE>
-```

-![gify-test](https://i.imgur.com/BbSxkPE.gif)

 After modifying the `_config.yml` file, a Gitlab CI/CD job will automatically launch.